Wade Schalles

-Wade Schalles is an American folkstyle and freestyle wrestler.
+Wade Schalles (born September 10, 1951) is an American former folkstyle and freestyle wrestler.
 In college, he represented Clarion University of Pennsylvania.
 He is also an accomplished black belt judoka and samboist, winning national championships in both disciplines.
 He created several unique wrestling techniques, including the Spladle, Lazy Man Cradle, and the Clemson Roll.
 In 1991, Schalles was inducted into the National Wrestling Hall of Fame as a Distinguished Member.

-Education
+Early life and education

-Schalles graduated from Hollidaysburg High School in Hollidaysburg, Pennsylvania in 1969, and then went on to graduate from Clarion University of Pennsylvvania with a secondary education degree in 1974.
+Schalles graduated from Hollidaysburg High School in Hollidaysburg, Pennsylvania in 1969, and then went on to graduate from Clarion University of Pennsylvania with a secondary education degree in 1974.

 College wrestling

 Schalles wrestled at Clarion from 1970–1974.
-He was an NCAA Division I champion in 1972 and 1973, winning the outstanding wrestler award in 1972.
+He was an NCAA Division I champion and NCAA Division II champion in 1972 and 1973, winning the outstanding wrestler award in both divisions in 1972.

 Coaching career

 He served as an assistant coach at Arizona State (1976), assistant coach at South Dakota State (1977), Head Coach at Clemson (1978–83), and Head Coach Old Dominion (1983–85).

 In 2014, he became head coach of Scientific Wrestling.